presstube/flappy-mouth/README.md

 ### Face-API Model

 The game uses a pre-trained model for face detection, located in the `public/models` directory.
 You can replace these models with custom models if needed.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments